zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I'm glad you brought this up, because it's another area where I disagree with *Clean Code*.
+Let's discuss this briefly, because it's another area where I disagree with *Clean Code*.
 If methods are entangled, there is no clever ordering of the method definitions that will fix the problem.